 - Advise students on academic and vocational curricula and on career issues.

-Below is a list of the skills most Home Economics Professors say are important on the job.
+These are the skills Home Economics Professors say are the most useful in their careers:

 Speaking: Talking to others to convey information effectively.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.